LambBread/lipsum-cpp/examples/README.md

 - `lipsum.hpp` replaced with `lipsum.h`
 - Arguments explicitly provided to functions, such as `lpsm_GenerateParagraphs(5, 4, 9, 1, 3, 5, 8, true, 0)` replacing `lpsm::GenerateParagraphs()`

+Some features are not available, such as most Markdown functions and `lpsm::ArgVec2`.

 When using the C wrapper, remember to use `lpsm_DeleteString()` to avoid memory leaks!

 Example [`Markdown.cpp`](./Markdown.cpp) uses library [maddy](https://github.com/progsource/maddy), under MIT License.